Anna-Roman/PortfolioProjects/README.md

 # PortfolioProjects
 Hi!
 I'm learning SQL and this is my first attempt to make a portfolio.
-First project is Data Exploration.
+First project (Covid_project) is Data Exploration.